 What is Brain Training?

-Experiencing poor learning, reading, memory, and attention are correlated with weak cognitive skills.
-Brain training is a way of strengthening these skills using fun mental workout sessions to target and strengthen neural connections in the brain.
+Experiencing poor learning, reading, memory, and attention are in correlation with weak cognitive skills.
+Therefore, brain training is a way of strengthening these skills using fun mental workout sessions.
+Targeting and strengthening neural connections in the brain.
 This helps the processing of incoming information to be more efficient.

-These cognitive skills are most commonly affected in Alzheimer’s disease and other forms of dementia.
+Alzheimer’s disease and other forms of dementia most commonly affect these cognitive skills.
 This involves a deterioration in memory, thinking and the ability to perform everyday activities.
-Much research has found that brain training can reduce risk of dementia in healthy older adults by up to 29%.
-Particularly training called “speed-of-processing” is designed to improve the speed and accuracy of a person’s visual attention.
-Importantly, this should be regarded as ‘protective’ against cognitive decline, not as something that will stop dementia.
+Furthermore, much research has found that brain training can reduce risk of dementia in healthy older adults by up to 29%.
+For instance, the design of particular training “speed-of-processing” improves the speed and accuracy of a person’s visual attention.
+More importantly, this should be regarded as ‘protective’ against cognitive decline, not as something that will stop dementia.

 Cognitive Stimulation in Care Homes

-Cognitive stimulation is the name given to techniques and strategies that seek to optimise the effectiveness of brain functioning.
-Here are some examples of techniques that we incorporate in our nursing home at varying times with the people we support.
+Cognitive stimulation is the name given to techniques and strategies, seeking to optimise the effectiveness of brain functioning.
+For instance, here are some examples of techniques that we incorporate in our nursing home at varying times with the people we support.

-Take turns reading and listening to a book with people.
-This engages the brain and imagination in a different way with up to three brain regions activating when the same word was read, spoken, or heard.
+- Read books aloud: Take turns reading and listening to a book with people.
+This engages the brain and imagination in a different way.
+This is because you are activating up to three brain regions, when the same word was read, spoken, or heard.

-Once a skill is mastered the mental benefit of learning stops.
-Going beyond your comfort zone by learning something else or increasing your level of difficulty re-engages your brain again.
+- Learning something new: Once you master a skill, the mental benefit of learning stops.
+So, going beyond your comfort zone by learning something else or increasing your level of difficulty re-engages your brain again.

-Any time you connect with others, you expose yourself to new ideas and other ways of thinking.
-This opens you up to new perspectives and ideas which will stimulate your mental growth.
+- Diverse social connections: Any time you connect with others, you expose yourself to new ideas and other ways of thinking.
+Therefore, opening yourself up to new perspectives and ideas which will stimulate your mental growth.

-This provides brain benefits via a variety of mechanisms.
+- Physical exercise: This provides brain benefits via a variety of mechanisms.
 Exercise turns on the gene that stimulates new brain cell formation.
-It improves circulation to the brain to deliver more oxygen and nutrients, and remove metabolic waste more efficiently.
+In addition, it improves circulation to the brain to deliver more oxygen and nutrients, and remove metabolic waste more efficiently.